These resources aim to encourage children to create their own artworks, inspired by artworks in the National Galleries of Scotland Collection.

 A picture of a magical creature or a fierce monster or both of them together.
 You could be in the picture as well if you like.

-Any materials, techniques or processes (for example drawing, painting, printmaking, textiles, photography, computer aided design, collage, montage) to make your piece as long as each entry is two-dimensional.
+Any materials, techniques or processes (for example drawing, painting, printmaking, textiles, photography, computer aided design, collage, montage) to make your piece.

 Curriculum for Excellence